 You can participate in the class in three ways:

 Bring your laptop, photos, and photo processing software, such as Photoshop, Lightroom, or any other.

 If you do not have a laptop to bring, we will have two computers on-site running Photoshop Elements.
 You can practice on these if you bring a flash/thumb drive with your photos on it.
 If not, we will have sample photos you can use.

 INSTRUCTOR: Jerry Davis has been a photographer for over forty years.
 Part of that time he was a craftsman as well.
 After photographing his own work, he started shooting photos for other artists.
 Much of their work was in glass or silver.
 Yes, he started with the hard stuff.
 He often traveled to the artists' locations so they could have full access to their creations.
 He constructed many small photo studios in the artists' workshops.
 Jerry works with available light, natural light, continuous lights, and strobes.

-The instructor, a furniture-repair expert, will discuss chair structure and evaluate the types of repairs needed for the chairs students bring with them.
-Then she will help students through the steps needed to correctly repair their chairs.
-Some chairs may need to be disassembled, scraped free of old glue, and re glued.
+The instructor, a furniture-repair expert, will evaluate the types of repairs needed for the pieces students bring with them.
+Then she will help students through the steps needed to correctly repair them.
+Some pieces may need to be disassembled, scraped free of old glue, and re glued.
 Others may need new bracing or other first aid.
-By the end of the class students will learn not only how to fix their own chair but how to approach a variety of treatments on other chair repairs as well.
+By the end of the class students will learn not only how to fix their own pieces but how to approach a variety of treatments on other furniture repairs as well.